 WebLogic jCOM makes the differences between the object types transparent: to a COM client, WebLogic Server objects appear to be COM objects and to a WebLogic Server application, COM components appear to be Java objects.

 WebLogic jCOM is bidirectional because it allows:

-Microsoft COM clients to access objects in WebLogic Server as though they were COM components.
+- Microsoft COM clients to access objects in WebLogic Server as though they were COM components. - Applications within WebLogic Server to access COM components as though they were Java objects.